zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Define[^1] the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) of the electric *vector* field \\(\bm{E}(\bm{r}, t)\\) as

 [^1]: The choice of the sign of the complex exponential is arbitrary; it determines the sign of the imaginary components of both the complex permittivity and the complex refractive index.
+The symmetric [choice of constants](https://en.wikipedia.org/wiki/Fourier_transform#Other_conventions) ensures that the transformation is [unitary](https://en.wikipedia.org/wiki/Unitary_transformation).

 $$ \tag{3.1}
 	\bm{E}(\bm{r}, \omega)